-Puget Sound Energy (PSE) is building a massive fracked gas facility on the ancestral tideflats of the Puyallup Tribe.
+Puget Sound Energy (PSE) has built a massive fracked gas facility on the ancestral tideflats of the Puyallup Tribe.

-If completed, this facility would lock us into decades of fossil fuel use, threaten local health and safety, and place a huge financial burden on PSE residential customers who will only see a fraction of the benefit.
+If allowed to operate, this facility would lock us into decades of fossil fuel use, threaten local health and safety, and place a huge financial burden on PSE residential customers who will only see a fraction of the benefit.

 Leading the fight to protect our communities and the Salish Sea are the Puyallup Tribe (taking legal action as a sovereign government), individual tribal members, and groups like the Water Warrior Movement who perform ceremonies, host community gatherings, apply pressure on decision-makers, and remind us all to stay prayerful.